britaincarter/Artificial_Intelligence/NLP_IMDB_Movie_Reviews/README.txt

 python driver.py

 The driver.py references the dataset with the assumption you have downloaded the dataset from the above URL and placed it one directory above the driver.
+Also references a "stopwords.en.txt" a directory above which contains very common english words that are thrown out.

 I created two different data representations to increase accuracy of the predicted moview reviews, specifically using unigram/bigram data representation.
 Here is a helpful link on n-grams: https://en.wikipedia.org/wiki/N-gram